 A jockey box, also known as a beer box or coil cooler, is a portable, self-contained beer dispensing system.
-Whether you've known them by name, chances are you've seen a jockey box in use at a catered event, like a wedding, or at a beer festival and just didn't realize it.
+Whether you've known them by name or not, chances are you've seen one in use at a catered event, like a wedding, or at a beer festival and just didn't realize it.
 It consists of a cooler, a cooling coil, and a beer faucet shank.

 A dispensing kit includes the following key components: